intro-graphics-master/a2_s19/README.md

 Let's build a different shape than the cube, using a vertex array without indexing (soon we'll explore indexing too).

 Near the top of "cube.js" there is a variable called vertexPositions.
 It's a JavaScript array that fills itself with a vector type (vec4) to describe where the points of the cube are.
 A cube has 8 corners.
-Here there are 36 points instead of just 8, because a lot of repetition is going on.
+Here, there are 36 points instead of just 8, because a lot of repetition is going on.
 The points are listed in order of how triangles should connect them, so every three points is one triangle.
 Each cube corner gets touched by several triangles (hence the repetition).

 Also notice the variable right below, called vertexColors.
 It assigns a single color to each cube face.
 The same color has to be repeated six times, because each face is made of two triangles of three points each.